 Every God-fearing husband pursuing that model must also understand that the task at hand is not an easy one but a courageous and committed effort the Lord require them to exercise with His help, of course.

-It is also imperative for them to know that humbling themselves before God and praying to be fashioned into godly husbands/fathers is the kind of prayer God loves to answer (Matthew 7:11).
+It is also imperative for them to know that humbling themselves before God and praying to be fashioned into godly husbands/fathers is the kind of prayer God will likely answer (Matthew 7:11).

 Ephesians 5:26-28 further explained about ‘how’ husbands are supposed to love their wives.
 A Husband must love his wife ‘just as’ Christ loves The Church by making her holy, that is, by leading her in The Word so that she is presentable to himself, the godly husband ‘just as’ the Church is being sanctified and prepared to be presentable to Christ as a radiant, blameless and holy Church without stain or wrinkle or any other blemish.